mrbrahman/photo-loka/README.md

   - Indexer has the ability to run and gather metadata for multiple photos at the same time.
 See `updateIndexerConcurrency` below
   - Indexer can also watch specific folders for new files, and as new files become available, bring them into the respective collection and index them
 - Rename albums (similar to renaming folders on a File Explorer program)
+- Move items from one album to another
 - Delete files

 ## Metadata management